sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 # Start of Session

-## Special GM Move: The Session Opener
+## Special Move: The Session Opener

 At the beginning of all sessions but the first, ask this question and give out green tokens for correct answers.

-Ask each player for either a thing they learned about the world or a way they expressed their character's personality.
+Start of simple - Ask each player for either a thing they learned about the world or a way they expressed their character's personality.
 If they can give a resonably correct answer, give them a green token.

 ### Ask for Notes

+Lead each player through a quick check-in.
+Everyone, including the GM will ask if there's any way they could improve their style of play.

+GMs should particularly try to improve their ability to listen for signals.
-Tell each player about what content you added last session in response to a signal you got from them.
-If they *all* agree that you correctly interpreted a signal, and added the kind of fun they enjoy, give yourself one point in the Good Bank.
+Tell players about the content you added last session in response to a signal you got from them.

-### Apologia

-After running through the events of last session in your mind, you may realize you're painted into a corner.
-When the characters are in a situation where you can't imagine a way to keep the game exciting, you need to have a conversation with your players.

-Retroactively edit.

-Collaborate.

-Get consent.
+Look at your touchstone list.
+Are you still playing the setting and the themes and tones you all wanted when you started?

 ### Give Notes

+Beyond what you may have in mind, here is a note to give to new players at the beginning of their second session.

 After session 1, your players will be realizing that they fail often, maybe more than they'd like.
 This is a good time to talk about the odds